aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-ppsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to PPSM?</h2>

+XLSM is a Microsoft Excel macro-enabled workbook file format which is used to store data in tabular form.
+It is a binary file format which is used to store data in a structured manner.
+It is used to store data in a spreadsheet format and also supports macros.
+On the other hand, PPSM is a Microsoft PowerPoint macro-enabled presentation file format which is used to store presentations.
+It is a binary file format which is used to store data in a structured manner.
+It is used to store data in a presentation format and also supports macros.
+Therefore, it is necessary to convert XLSM to PPSM in order to view the data in a presentation format.

-For a Python developer, who is trying to add a XLSM to PPSM conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and PPSM files.
+<h2>How Aspose.Total helps for XLSM to PPSM Conversion?</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSM and PPSM files.
+It helps to automate the conversion process from XLSM to PPSM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+Aspose.Cells for Python via .NET API is a powerful library that enables developers to manipulate Microsoft Excel files in Python applications.
+It supports a wide range of features such as creating, editing, and converting Excel files.
+It also supports various features such as formatting, data validation, and charts.

+Aspose.Slides for Python via .NET API is a powerful library that enables developers to manipulate Microsoft PowerPoint files in Python applications.
+It supports a wide range of features such as creating, editing, and converting PowerPoint files.
+It also supports various features such as formatting, data validation, and charts.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Therefore, Aspose.Total for Python via .NET API is a great tool for developers who are looking to automate the conversion process from XLSM to PPSM.
+It is a full package of various APIs dealing different formats including XLSM and PPSM files.
+It helps to automate the conversion process from XLSM to PPSM in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

 {{% /blocks/products/pf/feature-page-summary %}}